-The SDC's engagement with Swiss NGOs is guided by the following seven principles to ensure the effectiveness, sustainability and efficiency of international cooperation.
+The SDC's engagement with Swiss NGOs is guided by the following seven principles to ensure the effectiveness, sustainability and efficiency of international cooperation:

-- 1. Strengthening the humanitarian-development nexus - 2.
-Applying a human rights-based approach to mainstreaming gender and good governance - 3.
+- 1. Strengthening the humanitarian-development-peace nexus - 2.
+Implementing a human rights-based approach to mainstreaming gender and good governance - 3.
 Integrating policy dialogue - 4.
-Promoting partnerships and cross-sector cooperation - 5.
-Promoting and respecting national ownership - 6.
+Promoting partnerships and cross-sector cooperation - Promoting and respecting national ownership and locally led sustainable development - 6.
 Promoting and respecting effectiveness, transparency and accountability - 7.
-Optimising cost-effectiveness and minimising transaction costs .
+Optimising financial sustainability and minimising transaction costs